Michal-Murawski-homasha/video-rental/README.md

 ![video-rental_employee - web app](./screenshots/video-rental_employee.png)

 The registration form has build in validation that checks the correctness of all filled fiedls (including checking that passwords are identical).<br>
-After logging in, the status (name and surname and avatar logged in person) is diplayed.
+After logging in, the status (name and surname and avatar logged in person) is diplayed.<br>
+Data on movies and customers and rental history and employees can be sorted.